 The Federal income tax aspects of ISOs and non-ISOs (collectively "Options") are generally described below.
 An employee will generally not be taxed at the time of grant or exercise of an ISO, although the excess of the fair market value of the stock over the exercise price on exercise of an ISO will be taken into account for alternative minimum tax purposes.
 If the employee holds the shares acquired upon exercise of an ISO until at least one year after issuance and two years after grant of the Option, the employee will have long term capital gain (or loss) on disposition of the shares of Common Stock underlying the Options based on the difference between the amount realized on the sale or disposition and the exercise price of the Option.
 If these holding periods are not satisfied, then upon disposition of the shares of Common Stock, the employee will recognize ordinary income equal, in general, to the excess of the fair market value of the shares at the time of exercise over the exercise price of the Option, and will recognize a capital gain in respect of any additional appreciation.
-With respect to a non-ISO, an optionee will not be taxed at the time of grant; however, upon exercise price of the Option.
+With respect to a non-ISO, an optionee will not be taxed at the time of grant; however, upon exercise, the optionee will generally recognize compensation income to the extent that the fair market value of the shares of Common Stock exceeds the exercise price of the Option.
 The Company generally will have a compensation deduction to the extent that, and at the time that, an optionee realizes compensation income with respect to an Option.
 In the case of an ISO, the Company ordinarily is not entitled to a compensation deduction.